Installation

 The easiest way to install Hayride is through our installation script.

-You can download our installation script, but visiting our releases repository, or directly install with the following command:
+You can find the latest binaries and Windows installer by visiting our releases repository, or directly install with the following command on Mac or Linux:

 curl https://raw.githubusercontent.com/hayride-dev/releases/refs/heads/main/install.sh -sSf | bash